Members

 Graduate Students

 “I am currently pursuing a double degree program in biomedical engineering with Politecnico di Milano and the University of Illinois at Chicago.
-In the WTSE lab, my research is centered around the development of a wireless intra-oral wearable device for tongue rehabilitation and breath monitoring.”
+In the WTSE lab, my research is centered around the development of a wireless intra-oral wearable device for tongue rehabilitation and monitoring ventilatory signals.”

 LinkedIn